bwoodsend/polycotylus/docs/source/dependency-constraints.rst

     ``package~=2.2``) to block usage with potentially breaking unreleased versions of dependencies or *just to be on the safe side*.

-The majority of Linux distributions are *rolling builds* meaning that only the latest version of each package is available - the previous version being deleted as soon as a new one comes out.
+The majority of Linux distributions make only the latest version of each package available on their package repositories - the previous version being deleted as soon as a new one comes out.
 Practices 1 and 2 are therefore impossible since the package would almost never be installable and practice 3 would lead to a package that can only be installed when its latest release is newer than that of all its dependencies.

-For these reasons, any kind of version constraint which could block use with the latest version of another package is disallowed by most Linux repositories and therefore by `polycotylus`.
+For these reasons, any kind of version constraint which could block use with the latest version of another package is disallowed by Linux repositories and therefore by `polycotylus`.